How can intercompany reconciliation become part of the fast close process?

 - Enable counterparties to use a collaborative platform to process data which can’t be reconciled as is.

-The automation of intercompany reconciliation can be illustrated as a funnel
+The automation of intercompany reconciliation: a funnel

 1) Automatic reconciliation